relvacode/mediastack/README.md

 VIRTUAL_HOST=sonarr.example.org docker-compose up -d
 ```

-Start and configure Jackett, then add a new Torznab indexer to Sonarr.
+Start and configure Jackett, then add a new Torznab indexer to Sonarr/Radarr.
-The hostname you need to enter is `jackett-api` and the port is `80`.
-You can add all Jackett sites as one Sonarr indexer using [this method](https://www.reddit.com/r/PleX/comments/737foz/tip_if_you_use_jackett_for_indexers_you_can_set_a/)
+The URL and API Key to use for Jackett is `http://jackett-api:9117/torznab/all/` more details can be found in [this](https://www.reddit.com/r/PleX/comments/737foz/tip_if_you_use_jackett_for_indexers_you_can_set_a/) reddit post.

-Configure and start Deluge, then add a new Deluge download client to Sonarr.
+Configure and start Deluge, then add a new Deluge download client to Sonarr/Radarr.
-The hostname to enter is `deluge-api` and the port is `80`.
+The hostname to enter is `deluge-api` and the port is `8112`.